DailyGrind-Sem6/Docs/Writerside/topics/Project-overview.md

 - **Frontend**: A React application that serves the user interface for the platform.
 - **API Gateway**: An ASP.Net Core application that acts as a reverse proxy for the other services.
 - **Post Service**: An ASP.Net Core application that provides an API for creating and retrieving posts.
+- **Posts Database**: A MongoDB database that stores the posts created by users.

 These services communicate with each other using Kafka, a distributed streaming platform.
 The entire application is containerized using Docker, which allows for easy deployment and scaling.